paulkernfeld/global-data-in-rust/README.md

 When I say "global data," I mean data that is loaded near or before the start of the program and is available in most parts of the program.

+Possible use cases for global data:

+- App "configuration," e.g. weapon characteristics for a game
+- You want something to be available everywhere without needing to pass it through functions (janky??)
+- Generating code from external data
+- Database connections... or other network resources?

 # Tradeoffs

 Here are some questions to think about w.r.t. global data: